-If you’ve ever considered a career in cyber security, it’s important to know what exactly cyber security jobs require.
+If you’ve ever considered a career in cybersecurity?
+If so, it’s important to know if a career in cybersecurity requires programming.

 Cyber security is one of the most popular professions to enter as the world becomes more digital.
 There are countless cyber security positions that vary in how the operator secures data and information systems.

 Much of this work in cyber security can also require varied skill sets.
 Those skill sets will depend on the specific role you occupy.
 In addition, whether or not you need programming will depend on your specific job description.

 Let’s dive a little deeper into answering the question of “Do cyber security jobs require programming?”

 There are numerous “hard” skills involved in cyber security.
 You must be able to understand cyber terminology — terms.

 Cyber terms like patches and breaches will become a part of your everyday language.

 You’ll also have to understand the latest trends in IT and data security.
 Staying ahead of hackers means knowing what different types of security measures and improvements are coming.